tact-lang/pitaya/docs/SPECIFICATION.md

 The philosophy: preserve work through session continuity, but require explicit decisions about recovery.
 No surprising automatic behaviors.

-## 7.8 Snapshot Atomicity
+## 7.5 Snapshot Atomicity

 All snapshots MUST be written atomically using a temp-file-then-rename pattern to avoid partial/corrupt files:

 - Primary snapshot: `orchestrator_state/<run_id>/state.json`
 - Duplicate snapshot (for convenience and multi-UI): `logs/<run_id>/state.json`

 Both MUST be written via a temporary file (e.g., `state.json.tmp`) and then `rename()`d to the final path so readers never observe partial JSON.
-Readers SHOULD prefer the primary snapshot but MAY fall back to the duplicate if the primary is missing.
+Readers SHOULD prefer the primary snapshot but MAY fall back to the duplicate if the primary is missing or corrupt.

-## 7.5 Results and Reporting
+## 7.6 Results and Reporting

 Results presentation focuses on actionability - what branches were created and how to evaluate them: